trogers1/kickstart.nvim/vim_cheatsheet.md

   - `fw` find file with contents that match your search term (INCLUDING hidden files, dotfiles, etc.)
 - `z=` when highlighting miss-spelled word will show alternatives to change to
 - `Shift-j` joins the next line to the current line (removing the line break)
+- `:LspInfo` get's info from the current LSP (maybe typescript, if you're struggling with something)
+  - For further debugging: `:LspLog`